zikichombo/website/content/blog/launch.md

 Instead, the best I could offer anyone was "uh here's a wave file and some darwin i/o and text output and if you measure the results, they are good".

-Putting all this into the context of internet and web uis meant all latency requirements for realtime would have to immediately go out the window.
-Which brings us to...
+The fundamental problem was lack of libraries and lack of interoperability of libraries.

-#### The latency problem on Android
+I had underestimated the role of the software language ecosystem in the field.

-Android has a problem with audio latency, using AudioSlinger as a pulse-audio replacement which adds an extra layer on top of the hardware drivers.
+This problematic touches on all developers.
+It also makes work like Oto and Beep quite interesting.
+They are 1-person projects which accomplish a lot and show successful interdependence.
+But they are far from a basis on which to turn for audio support because the functionality is very incomplete.
+They serve more like proof of concepts with very narrow general applicability.

-The latency reduces the appropriateness of Android for real-time music apps because you cannot feel comfortable, at least as a musician, having 30-50ms delays between your input and the output.
+I think all of us would like to be able to do input and output, sometimes duplex in a way which interacts with codecs, processing, operations and controllers on a variety of common platforms.
+Moreover, not addressing all this with a global eye on composability will inevitably render simplicity unattainable due to dependency and integration overhead.
+We can't do that without projects like Oto and Beep.

-Apple nailed the latency problem, at least in that they lifted low level audio access to high levels more directly by providing OS level support based on AudioUnits.
+There is a need to address this, and an open source community has the potential to do so in a long lasting reliable way.

 ### What should happen

-Go needs to nail the architecture to be useful.
+Go needs to nail the architecture to be useful in this domain.
 Unfortunately, it doesn't seem that Google in all its might is doing what it takes to get there.
 For one thing the Core Gophers don't have audio in their culture.
 For another, Go invites fresh ways of approaching problems by taking the software engineering approach, which implicitly often devalues domain expertise in favor of the authority of plain ol CS smarts.
 While that works well in some contexts, Audio processing is too deep mathematically, scientifically, and culturally for this.
 The CS smarts needs to remain respectfully in service of the end goals here.

 ### Problems are Opportunities.
 This problem presents us with many opportunities.
 It presents us with an